MetaMask/SIPs/SIPS/sip-32.md

 - `event` - Event object to be tracked.
   - `category: string` - The category to associate the event.

-  - `name: string` - The name of the event to track.
+  - `event: string` - The name of the event to track.

   - `properties: Record<string, Json>` - (**Optional**) Custom values to track.
     The client MUST enforce that all keys in this object are in the